 Relative clauses are important and we use them all the time in the English language.We just use them naturally, never make mistakes and use reduced relative clauses all the time without even realizing it.
 The problem comes when teaching relative clauses to students because while important, it’s something that most students aren’t confident in.
 Relative clauses are also heavy on the grammar and metalanguage (language used to talk about language-“reduced relative clause” for example).

 Skip that chapter in the book and save yourself a headache?

 Become a Powerpoint King or Queen?

 No!
 Rocking out the powerpoint for more than about 5-10 minutes in a row is never a good teaching plan.
 It goes against everything good and holy student-centered teaching.
 It’s the least effective teaching method and students usually just end up sleeping.

-Attempt to Teach it in a Student-Centred Way?
+Attempt to Teach Relative Clauses in a Student-Centred Way?

 Relative Clause Grammar: Self-Discovery Style